Xeb-BB/Active-Directory-Home-Lab/CLICK THIS FIRST! VirtualBox Network/docs/Troubleshooting.md

 ### Solution: On the Windows Server, open Windows Defender Firewall -> click Inbound Rules -> find File and Printer Sharing (Echo Request - ICMPv4-In) -> right-click it and choose Enable Rule.

+### Lesson Learned: A failed ping doesn't always mean your network cables or settings are broken.
+Security features like firewalls are built to drop connection requests silently.
+Turning on ping responses (ICMP) is always your first step to confirm your machines can actually see each other.

 ## 2. Wrong IP Address on Client (APIPA Loop)
 ### Problem: The Windows Client gets a broken, useless IP address and can't connect to the server.